craigtscott/mockina/README.md

 **Day 1**:

 - Setup file structure.
+  - index.html
+  - webpack.config
+  - lib
+    - main.js
+    - bundle.js
+    - actions.jss
+  - assets
+  - css

 - Build inputs and test functionality with console logs.
+This will show that the inputs are being received and are usable in the code.
 - Play with canvas to figure out its use.

 **Day 2**